jptacek/JPtacek.com/src/documents/2015/02/angularJS-Best-Practices/index.html.md

 The function executes immediately, thanks to the parens at the end of the function call.

-We have been bad programmers in this code examples, so we will clean this up and be better moving forward.
+We have been bad programmers in our code examples, so we will clean this up and be better moving forward.
 This ends with us reworking our JavaScript code.
 Here is a before/after example for our app.js file.

 Before: